The International Commission on Nobility and Royalty

 (7) Is a proven genealogy line certified by a genealogist sufficient for the right to titles and royalty?

 Obviously not, because there is a statistical probability that if you are of original European stock, you are most likely a descendant of Mohammed or Charlemagne.
 (See the article: "Royal and Noble Genealogy") Being a royal or noble or having right to an exalted title is exclusive, not inclusive of everyone.
 For example, failure to use titles means the permanent loss of titles, especially if the letters patent has disappeared for nobility.
 For royalty, in most cases, all royal rights are lost forever if there is a failure to use one's titles in every generation.
-(See the question number seven (#7): "How does a royal family maintain their rights?
-What is required?" in the article: "Sovereignty: Questions and Answers Part I") The answer to this questions is that genealogy is not enough even if that genealogy is solid and unquestionable.
+The answer to this questions is that genealogy is not enough even if that genealogy is solid and unquestionable.

 (8) What if the prince or claimant has recognitions from the Pope, Queen Elizabeth II or some other royal?

 Common sense tells you that, ". . .
 Sovereignty is neither created by recognition nor destroyed by nonrecognition.”
 (The New Encyclopaedia Britannica, edition 15, part 3, vol 17, 1981, p.
 312) International law denies that diplomatic or political recognition confers sovereignty.
 Common sense tell you the same thing.
 Recognition cannot make something false into something true or real.
-(See: "Sovereignty: Questions and Answers," Part I, Part II and/or Part III)
+(See: "DEPOSED SOVEREIGNTY AND ROYALTY: how to preserve it and how to lose it")

 Also, in the past many bogus title holders purposely wrote letters to various royals and got them to write back using their titles.
 They also joined knighthoods, even genuine ones when they could, so that the order would address them with their titles.
 These tricks cannot make a fake count into a real one.
 Those who have false claims are still false.
 Recognition cannot correct a defect so great as to magically make a lie into a truth.